snowdrop/java-buildpack-client/README.md

 - `creator` debug level can be set
 - pull timeout can be configured in seconds

-Options exist, but are not (yet) active, for..
+Options exist, but are not (yet) active, for.

 - use docker registry instead of daemon (requires additional auth config, not implemented yet)
 - passing Env content to the build stage (not implemented yet)